followdarko/followdarko/README.md

 ### 🤓 Fun Facts

 - I worked on anti-bot solutions in crypto and wrote an [article](https://www.fxstreet.com/cryptocurrencies/news/are-bots-a-boon-or-a-bane-an-interview-with-jig-analytics-lead-engineer-denis-ilin-202301101226) about it
 - I'm a junior multi-instrumentalist musician.
-Thank's Songsterr for that
+Thanks Songsterr for that
 - Traveled across 20 countries and sometimes lived there for a long time
 - Personal [fun page](https://followdarko.github.io/) inspired by Peter Levels